-Assessor scores and comments are now available to applicants once grant outcomes are announced in RMS.
+General Assessors' scores and ranks are now available to eligible successful and unsuccessful applicants once grant outcomes are announced in RMS.
 General Assessors need to be aware that the scores released to applicants are those submitted by General Assessors prior to the RMS Meeting Application being finalised for the SAC meeting.